shihab-2021/shihab-2021/README.md

 Hi!
 I’m Shihab, a Fullstack Developer specializing in web development.
 I have strong expertise in React.js, Next.js, TypeScript, JavaScript, Node.js, and the MERN stack, with hands-on experience in building dynamic, full-featured web applications.
 I’m proficient in HTML, CSS, Tailwind CSS, shadcn/ui, and Bootstrap, and I work confidently with databases like MongoDB and PostgreSQL using Mongoose and Prisma.
 I’m also familiar with Firebase and NextAuth.js.
 Alongside my technical skills, I bring strong communication, problem-solving, and adaptability to every project I work on.

 - 🌱 Currently working on: Developing my skills
-- 🚀 Exploring: Typescript, Redux
+- 🚀 Exploring: Typescript, Next.js
 - 🎯 2025 Goals: Become a next level developer

 ---